Kleo-Karap/My_tattoo_chatbot/README.md

 **Domain**
 ***
-Persa_Bot is a tattoo information tracker assistant for the tattoo artist industry.
+Persa_Bot is a customer service assistant for tattoo studios.
+The bot is able to handle queries regarding the following intents:
+1. Services (What services do you offer?)
+2. Book free consultation
+3. Tattoo cost estimator
+4. General Questions
 ***

 **Problem Statement**
 We know how important it is for the artist to build trust with each customer.
 So we don't want to automate the whole appointment booking process.
-Only the parts that are really redundant and can actually be done via a bot exaclty like they would have been done by a human secretary.
+Only the parts that are really redundant and can actually be executed via a bot exaclty like they would have been done by a human secretary.

 ### Scenario 1
 ***
 - Customer wants to find a tattoo idea.
-- Bot redirects to Persa's Instagram page
+- Bot redirects to Persa's Instagram page or AI Tattoo generation apps

 ### Scenario 2
 ***
 Customer wants information about a specific tattoo design